Bruno-Gehlen/wolfram-qft/README.md

 **Repository Contents:**

 * **Mathematica Programs:** Notebooks containing code for calculations, simulations, and demonstrations of key concepts in Particle Physics and Quantum Field Theory.
+My authorial program is called *"wolfrDemoQFT.nb"*, and there are also some inspirations (the other three programs).
 * **Documentation:** Detailed descriptions of each program, including usage instructions, explanations of the physical concepts addressed, and application examples.
 * **Additional Resources:** Links to supporting materials such as books, articles, and presentations that complement learning.